PhishPhillet/phishphillet/docs/_posts/2025-01-24-repeat-a-phish.md

 Microsoft Copilot, the email itself does look similar to the previous one, doesn't it?

-## Ok smart guy, two does not a pattern make
+## Ok smart guy, two do not a pattern make

 Right you are!
 How about another one?
 I promised while I removed the links, I kept the format of the